Do Adult Brains Make New Neurons? A Contentious New Study Says No

 Meanwhile, others have tried the same kinds of experiments that Alvarez-Buylla’s team did—labeling marker molecules produced by young neurons and dividing cells—and found positive results.
 “It is very difficult to draw reliable and strong conclusions about the absence of an entire phenomenon based on the failure to replicate one method that has worked in the hand of others,” says Gerd Kempermann from TU Dresden.

 But Sorrells and Paredes say that these previous studies have their own problems.
 BrdU, for example, can sometimes label dying cells instead of dividing ones, creating fake signals of neurogenesis.
 Other markers might accidentally label different kinds of brain cells called glia instead of neurons.
-And the study of carbon-14 is “complicated and prone to contamination,” says Alvarez-Bullya.
+And the study of carbon-14 is “complicated and prone to contamination,” says Alvarez-Buylla.
 To pull it off, you need to accurately identify neurons and collect their DNA; if you pick a different kind of cell by mistake, you’ll get a misleading answer.

 Greg Sutherland from the University of Sydney agrees.
-In 2016, he came to similar conclusions as Alvarez-Bullya’s team, using similar methods.
+In 2016, he came to similar conclusions as Alvarez-Buylla’s team, using similar methods.
 “Depending on your inherent biases, two scientists can look at sparse events in the adult brain and come to different conclusions,” he says.
 “But when faced with the stark difference between infant and adult human brains, we can only conclude that [neurogenesis] is a vestigial process in the latter.”

 “I imagine this debate will go on for a while and will likely be resolved only by the development of techniques that allow for imaging new neurons in the brains of living humans,” adds Elizabeth Gould from Princeton University, who has studied neurogenesis in rodents.

-Alvarez-Bullya agrees that there’s still plenty of work to do.
+Alvarez-Buylla agrees that there’s still plenty of work to do.
 Even if neurogenesis is a fiction in adult humans, it’s real in infants, and in other animals.
 If we really don’t make any new neurons as adults, how do we learn new things?
 And is there any way of restoring that lost ability to create new neurons in cases of stroke, Alzheimer’s, or other degenerative diseases?
-“Neurogenesis is precisely what we want to induce in cases of brain damage,” Alvarez-Bullya says.
+“Neurogenesis is precisely what we want to induce in cases of brain damage,” Alvarez-Buylla says.
 “If it isn’t there to begin with, how might you induce it?”